-What is a PRO obligated to do under the EEE Regulation?
+What are my obligations under the EEE Regulation?

-On or before April 30, 2021, the producer, or PRO acting on their behalf, must submit the following information about their collection network for ITT/AV:
+On or before April 30, 2021, the producer, or PRO acting on their behalf, must submit the following information about their collection network:

 - The location of every collection site in their system.

 - Every hauler, processor or refurbisher that is part of their collection system.

 Beginning in 2022 (on or before April 30), producers (or PROs on their behalf) must report on their performance for the previous performance period (January 1 to December 31, 2021), including the weight of ITT/AV recycled, reused and refurbished.
 There is no audit required for the first performance period.

 Beginning in 2024, producers (or PROs on their behalf), will be required to submit an audit verifying their performance reporting for ITT/AV.
 The first audit of performance is due April 30, 2024 (based on the 2022 and 2023 performance periods).

 Performance is audited every three years for the previous three performance periods, meaning the second audit will be due on April 30, 2027 (for the performance years 2024, 2025 and 2026)

 The audit must be conducted in accordance with the Registry Procedure – Verification and Audit